telerik/ajax-docs/controls/clientexportmanager/how-to/exporting-special-characters.md

         </script>

-1. **Result**: tThe special characters are correctly exported and visible in the PDF file:
+1. **Result**: The special characters are correctly exported and visible in the PDF file:

     ![Special Characters Exported](images/clientexportmanager-special-characters-exported.png)